HaxeFoundation/HaxeManual/content/04-class-field.md

 [code asset](assets/InlineRelying.hx)

 If the call to `error` is inlined the program compiles correctly because the control flow checker is satisfied due to the inlined [throw](expression-throw) expression.
 If inline is not done, the compiler only sees a function call to `error` and emits the error `A return is missing here`.

+##### Inline variables

+The `inline` keyword can also be applied to variables, but only when used together with `static`.
+An inline variable must be initialized to a [constant](expression-constants), otherwise the compiler emits an error.
+The value of the variable is used everywhere in place of the variable itself.